esa/torchquad/README.md

    ```sh
    pip install torchquad
    ```
-**TODO** Setup and test

 <!-- USAGE EXAMPLES -->
 ## Usage

 This is a brief example how torchquad can be used to compute a simple integral.
-For a more thorough introduction please refer to the [example notebook](https://github.com/esa/torchquad/blob/master/notebooks/Torchquad%20-%20Example%20notebook.ipynb).
+For a more thorough introduction please refer to the [example notebook](https://github.com/esa/torchquad/blob/main/notebooks/Example_notebook.ipynb).

 The full documentation  can be found on  [readthedocs](https://torchquad.readthedocs.io/en/latest/).